 Next day was Christmas.
 We opened gifts and headed to the hospital to see how John was today.
 Staff there said that he was going to be transferred to the ICU the next day – a really good sign.
 A few days after that he was transferred over to Balboa Naval Hospital where the military received care in the region.
 He was stabilizing and healing well.
 I went to the doctor for a second check-up for my pregnancy and told the doctor all that had taken place over the last week.
 He was amazed that I was doing so well, checked on the baby and told me to keep him posted.
 The parents left to go back to Michigan.
 Life had changed for all of us.
 Our little family held firmly in His capable hands.

-I know this was long, but I needed to share this story because this year marks 27 years since our little family’s world was shaken by an almost tragedy.
+I know this was long, but I needed to share this story because this year marks 27 (now even more) years since our little family’s world was shaken by an almost tragedy.
 God has used it to show His might and power in saving.
 I did not ride with John to work that day, the baby was safe, John lived through a torn aorta – this VERY RARELY happens.
 Far away from home, husband almost killed, 7 months pregnant.
 God was my lifeline, my strength, my hope, my protector, John’s healer, our provider – of cars and money and community.
 I got rides from church and band members to shop at the grocery store and to come home from the hospital each night.
 His hand of care and protection remained steady.

 John was in the hospital, from accident to walking out on crutches, a full sixty days.
 He received hugs from my baby doctor at my next prenatal visit and then from the church and band members.
 Almost a week overdue, I had our baby girl, Kari Elizabeth Robinson, on March 1st, 1989.
 She was beautiful!